jshaw990/tweeter/README.md

 ## Known Issues and Dev Notes
 Project was done working with Cam Gehmlich in a paired programming capacity, some code may look familiar between two assignments.

+All Tweets are from Donald Trump, Kanye West, and I am Developer, no offense is intended.

 No known issues are present

 ## Usage